 However, cash has long remained dominant for low-value payments, being used in 47% of payments under US$10 and 33% of payments between US$10 and lower than US$25 (Kim, Kumar, O’Brien 2020a: 6).
 In 2019, a U.S. consumer carried US$60 on average; the average value of a cash payment (for service and utility bills such as rent, electricity, water, cable television, etc.) was US$27, and the average cash purchase of goods (and gifts and allowances) was US$23 (Greene, Stavins 2020: 11).

-According to the Federal Reserve Economic Data service of the Federal See Central bank. of St. Louis, The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange. in circulation in the United States peaked in January 2021, at US$2.09 trillion.
+According to the Federal Reserve Economic Data service of the Federal See Central bank.
+More of St. Louis, The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange.
+More in circulation in the United States peaked in January 2021, at US$2.09 trillion.
 In 2020, The value (or number of units) of the banknotes and coins in circulation within an economy.
-Cash in circulation is included in the M1 monetary aggregate and comprises only the banknotes and coins in c...
+Cash in circulation is included in the M1 monetary aggregate and comprises only the banknotes and coins in circulation outside the Monetary Financial Institutions (MFI), as stated in the consolidated balance sheet of the MFIs, which means that the cash issued and held by the MFIs has been subtracted (“cash reserves”).
+Cash in circulation does not include the balance of the central bank’s own banknot...
 More grew by US$297 billion, an annual growth rate of 16.5% (see Graph 1 below).
 The acceleration took place in March and April 2020.

 After the Covid-19 pandemic, U.S. consumers reported holding more cash during lockdowns, mainly out of uncertainty and precaution.
 At the beginning of the pandemic (April 2020), both consumers who usually carry and those who do not generally have coins and notes reported holding on to extra cash in their wallets and storing additional cash reserves in their homes or offices due to the pandemic (Kim, Kumar, O’Brien 2020b: 2-3).